 Communication Is Key

 It may be advisable to get all the above in writing.
 Failing to keep your world may be grounds for modifying custody.
-To avoid being disadvantage, keep your word.
+To avoid being disadvantaged, keep your word.

 Avoid Unnecessary Conflict